 It is the Department’s aim to provide a very safe, friendly, happy working environment, where every student can achieve his/her full potential.
 Design and Technology equips students with ‘real life’ skills and knowledge, which will enable them to contribute to an increasingly technological society.

-Students are levelled for skills shown in communicating their design ideas and the quality of the products they manufacture.
+Students are assessed for skills shown in communicating their design ideas and the quality of the products they manufacture.
 They cover five project strands of Research, Design ideas, planning of Making, Making and Evaluation.
-Pupils work to set design briefs and also carry out focussed practical tasks and learn a wide range of technical and creative skills.
+Pupils work to set design briefs and also carry out focussed practical tasks and learn a wide range of technical and creative skills

-At KS4, students build on the skills they have developed and choose one of the following specialist subject areas: VCert in Resistant Materials or VCert in Food Technology.
-Currently we are delivering WJEC Level 1/2 Vocational Award in Hospitality and Catering in Year 10.
+At KS4, students build on the skills they have developed and can opt to study one of the following specialist subject areas: GCSE in Resistant Materials, GCSE Graphic products or a Vocational award Level 1/2 in Hospitality and Catering